GoogleCloudPlatform/gcsfuse/docs/semantics.md

-Less precisely: you will see the same contents as all other processes on your machine, and those contents will initially consist of the contents of some generation of the object.
-(There are guarantees about which generation; see below.)
+Less precisely: you will see the same contents as all other processes on your machine, and those contents will initially consist of the contents of some generation of the object, or the file may be empty if the object was not created before opening the file.

 The contents of an open file do *not* spontaneously change when a new generation of the object is changed.
 If you open a file and read a bit, then